continuous-symmetry-measure/csm/python/README.md

 ## Usage

 After installation, the program can be called from the command line.

-The `csm` program offers a choice of 5 commands: `read`, `exact`, `approx`, `trivial`, `write`

-the `read` and `write` commands enable CSM to be used as a pipe-able program.

-`exact`, `approx`, and `trivial` allow use of the exact, approximate, and trivial CSM calculations.

-A complete usage example would be as follows:
+For example:

-`csm exact c2 --input inputmolecule.mol --output outputfile.mol --keep-structure`
+`csm c2 inputmol.mol output.txt --optional-args`

-Help for any of the options can be accessed by entering `csm <OPTION_NAME> -h`, for example `csm exact -h`.

-This will provide a full list of optional and required arguments, with explanations.
+You can access a help menu with a list of all available options via `csm -h`

 In addition to the possibility of using CSM from the command line, CSM can be accessed programmatically through its API, detailed in the file API.md (including examples)